verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] it’s something you could get into
 - [ ] Mutilated by the knowledge of the evil that is their enemy.
 - [ ] You're the nucleus.
 The straw that stirs the drink.
+- [ ] The canvas of a lifetime's connections would have acquired the patina of another generation.